pvelayudhan/ggeval/README.md

 - Qwen3.5 4B
 - Qwen2.5 1.5B Instruct\*\*\*

-I also threw in a couple of closed models accessible by API to serve as sanity-checking gold standard models.
+A couple of closed models accessible by API were included to serve as sanity-checking gold standard models.
 If they did poorly, it was a good sign that something was wrong with the evaluation process rather than the models.
 Of all the closed model options, these were selected due to their providers offering a free token quota.